phil-opp/blog_os/blog/content/second-edition/posts/deprecated/04-unit-testing/index.md

 <!-- toc -->

+## Requirements

+In this post we explore how to execute `cargo test` on the host system.
+This only works if you don't have a default target set in your `.cargo/config` file.
+If you don't have a `.cargo/config` file in your project, you're fine too.

 ## Unit Tests for `no_std` Binaries
 Rust has a [built-in test framework] that is capable of running unit tests without the need to set anything up.
 Just create a function that checks some results through assertions and add the `#[test]` attribute to the function header.
 Then `cargo test` will automatically find and execute all test functions of your crate.